RadekLejba/Pii_llm_mask_poc/README.md

 LLM API used is Hugging Face [Inference API](https://huggingface.co/inference-api/serverless).
 Its free to use and open source.

+Code is divided into 3 modules: api - containing core logic, schema - pydantic schemas for request and response, tests - unit tests for the app.
+This might be overkill for such a small app but i like to have proper structure anyway.

 ## Setting up env variables
 There are 2 environmental variables, in order to set them you need to edit `docker-compose.yml` file.